ankurchavda/SparkLearning/README.md

 A stage is a collection of tasks that can run in parallel.
 A new stage is created when there is data shuffling.
 --------------------------
 15. What is Core?
-A core is a basic computation unit of CPU and a CPU may have one or more cores to perform tasks at a given time.
+A core is a basic computation unit of a CPU and a CPU may have one or more cores to perform tasks at a given time.
 The more cores we have, the more work we can do.
 In spark, this controls the number of parallel tasks an executor can run.
 --------------------------
 16. What is Hadoop, Hive, Hbase?
 Hadoop is basically 2 things: a Distributed FileSystem (HDFS) + a Computation or Processing framework (MapReduce).
 Like all other FS, HDFS also provides us with storage, but in a fault-tolerant manner with high throughput and lower risk of data loss (because of the replication).
 But, being an FS, HDFS lacks random read and write access.
 This is where HBase comes into the picture.
 It's a distributed, scalable, big data store, modelled after Google's BigTable.
 It stores data as key/value pairs.